UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • While you cannot lower the rate itself, you can reduce your total cost by lowering your energy usage through home efficiency upgrades.

-Current CenterPoint Delivery Rates
+2026 CenterPoint Delivery Rates (March Update)

 Fee TypeCurrent Rate